justvinny/pass-vault-kotlin-android/README.md

   Android API.
 - **Instrumentation Tests** — Uses Espresso with Hamcrest.
 Tested all the UI related classes such as Activities and Fragments.
 This is not as important anymore as the ViewModel unit tests should cover most cases once the migration is over.
+(In-Progress)
 - **Hilt** — Dependency injection framework.
 In our tests specifically, we use this to swap the Database with a Fake using Room's in-memory database builder as we do not want our production database to be affected during tests.